PaulinCharliquart/eudract-py/docs/source/examples.md

 from eudract import Eudract
 eu = Eudract()

-# return all trials with full details for "covid" in array of dict
+# return all trials with full details for "covid" in list of dictionary
 eu.search("covid", "full", True, size=10)

 ```